Prime Beef Shares

-Purchasing a beef share from Joe Matos Cheese Co. is an extremely economical way to feed yourself, your family and friends with local, nutrient dense, sustainable, biodynamic and incredibly delicious beef.
-One share consists of a quarter of beef (about 125 to 150 pounds in the freezer).
+Purchasing a beef share from Joe Matos Cheese Co. is an extremely economical way to feed yourself, your family and friends with local, nutrient dense, sustainable, heritage raised and incredibly delicious beef.
+One quarter share consists of a quarter of beef (about 150 pounds in the freezer).

 Our herd is pasture based grass fed and supplemented with whey, bread, spent brewers grains and refused produce though our food waste diversion practices.
 We provide our animals with free choice hay and silage harvested from the pastures they graze and fertilize with manure.

 Make a deposit for your quarter, half or whole with us.

 We arrange for a licensed brand inspector to witness the transfer of ownership of the animal from Joe Matos to the share buyers.

 We confirm and date and which butcher will process the animal.
 Lead times vary depending on when animals are ready for harvest and the butcher’s schedules.
 An email will be sent to you when the share has been filled and a processing date is arranged.

 We handle the harvest of the animal and getting it to the butcher.